Temporal structures of the X-ray photoemission problem: Numerical Results and Physical Interpretation

 Here, $\omb\equiv \sfrac{\epsilon_B\z}{\hbar}$,

 and

 where the sums span the sets of the plugged eigenstates $\ket{P}$ and the unplugged eigenstates $\ket{U}$, respectively.
-In Eq.~\eqref{eq:47}, $E_P\z = E_U\z - \epsilon_B\z$ denotes the energy of the plugged eigenstate associated with $\ket{U}$.
+In Eq.~\eqref{eq:46}, $E_{P(U)}\z \equiv E_U\z - \epsilon_B\z$ denotes the energy of the plugged eigenstate associated with $\ket{U}$.

-Although the time-dependent exponentials on the right-hand sides of Eqs.~(\ref{eq:46})~and (\ref{eq:47}) are identical, the projections $\braket{P}{\Omega_0\z}$ and $\braket{U}{\Omega_0\z}$ are different and therefore deserve special attention.
-Consider a filled level $n$ in the initial ground state $\ket{\Omega_0\z}$ and a filled level $p$ in the plugged state $\ket{P}$ in Fig.~\ref{fig:3}(a).
-Assuming that neither level lies too far from the Fermi level, so that Eqs.~(\ref{eq:22})~and (\ref{eq:25}) are reliable, the initial energy $\varepsilon_n\z$ and the final energy $\epsilon_p\z$ differ by
+Although the time-dependent exponentials on the right-hand sides of Eqs.~(\ref{eq:45})~and (\ref{eq:46}) are identical, the projections $\braket{P}{\Psi_0\z}$ and $\braket{U}{\Psi_0\z}$ are different and therefore deserve special attention.
+Consider a filled level $n$ in the initial ground state $\ket{\Psi_0\z}$ and a filled level $p$ in the plugged state $\ket{P}$ in Fig.~\ref{fig:3}(a).
+Assuming that neither level lies too far from the Fermi level, so that Eqs.~(\ref{eq:21})~and (\ref{eq:24}) are reliable, the initial energy $\varepsilon_n\z$ and the final energy $\epsilon_p\z$ differ by

-The difference on the left-hand side of Eq.~(\ref{eq:48}) is the denominator of the fraction on the right-hand side of Eq.~(\ref{eq:29}) and hence determines the projection $\acomm{a_n^\dagger}{b_p\z}$ between the two single-particle eigenstates.
-The projection $\braket{P}{\Omega_0\z}$ is the determinant of the $L\times L$ matrix whose elements are the projections between the occupied single-particle states in $\ket{P}$ and $\ket{\Omega_0\z}$.

 Next, consider the levels occupied in the unplugged state $\ket{U}$.
 To each level $p$ in the many-body state $\ket{P}$, the construction in Fig.~\ref{fig:3} associates a filled level $u=p+1$ in $\ket{U}$.
-The energy difference between the initial level $n$ and the final level $u$ is
+The energy difference between the initial level $n$ and the final level $u$ is $\varepsilon_n\z -\epsilon_u\z$, which can be written as

-which can be rewritten to bring out the similarity to the right-hand side of Eq.~(\ref{eq:48}):